onfido/onfido-sdk-ui/README.md

   A string of the ID of the container element that the UI will mount to.
 This needs to be an empty element.
 The default ID is `onfido-mount`.

 - **`language {String || Object} optional`**
   The SDK language can be customised by passing a String or an Object.
-At the moment, we support and maintain translations for English `en` (default) and Spanish `es`.
+At the moment, we support and maintain translations for English (default) and Spanish, using respectively the following locale tags: `en`, `es`.
   To leverege one of these two languages, the `language` option should be passed as a string containing a supported language tag.

   Example: